ahoneybun/nix-configs/README.md

 ### aarch64 Nix files: (nix-configs/systems/aarch64/)

 - `jaal.nix` : This is my Pinebook Pro.
+- `drack.nix` : This is my Thinkpad X13s.
 - `peebee.nix` : This is my PinePhone.
 - `lexi.nix` : This is my OnePlus 6T.
 - `vetra.nix` : This is my Raspberry Pi 4B.